Undergraduate Curriculum Changes

 - Request to change course number or title

-To avoid duplication of course numbers, check with the associate director of Records before assigning a course number.
+To avoid duplication of course numbers, check with email@example.com before assigning a course number.
 Avoid duplication of course titles and infringement on courses existing in other departments.
 If a course title is changed, it is sometimes necessary to change the course number as well.

 - Request to change credit hours

 - Request to change curriculum of existing major (including concentrations), minor,